 Obviously lots of memories of a great day are very much on my mind, aided happily by my digi.me app serving up a plethora of pictures of a beaming couple surrounded by their favourite people.

 I love those pictures too, but the one that is now one of my all-time favourite pictures didn’t surface until a couple of years later.
 It’s a terrible picture, of pretty much everyone in it, and is far from a reflection of the day, (or our overall photos to be fair) – but it is the one I post every year on social media for the comedy value, because it makes others smile as well without fail, and because – most of all – it makes me smile every time I see it.

 Do I look miserable?
 Yes.
 My about-to-be husband?
 Yes, him as well – in fact he looks like he’s about to cry.
-My dad also looks very serious – and if you took this shot in isolation you’d think we were three people very unhappy about what was about to unfold.
+My dad also looks very serious – and if you took this shot in isolation you’d think we were three people very unhappy with what was about to unfold.

 In fact, I was nervous as anything and very wobbly, clinging on to my dad and James was, he tells me, overcome with how lovely I looked.
 We composed ourselves during the first hymn, said our vows happily and without duress, and the rest, as they say, is history.